 Explanation of Coding Example of the Statement The evidence statement code begins with the corresponding grade level.
-The letter "M" appears after the grade level in the code to indicate Modeling.
-6.M.1 Choose and produce appropriate mathematics to model quantities and mathematical relationships in order to analyze situations, make predictions, solve multi-step problems, and draw conclusions. • The number at the end of the evidence statement code refers to a specific modeling evidence statement.
-6.M.2 Given a real-world situation, identify the problem that needs to be solved, make necessary assumptions, and identify important information.
-Determine the problem that needs to be solved in a real-world situation.
+After the grade level, M.1 with a sequential letter, e.g. a, b, c, appears to indicate the specific modeling evidence statement.
+8.M.1 Choose and produce appropriate mathematics to model quantities and mathematical relationships in order to analyze situations, make predictions, solve multi-step problems, and draw conclusions.
+8.M.1a Given a real-world situation, identify the problem that needs to be solved, make necessary assumptions, and identify important information.